Monday, 29 April 2024

 By removing the 4/8 battery divider and some of the battery supports I found space to fit 2 lion batteries in series, a regulator set at 5.8V for the camera, and a charger, set to 0.75A.
 The charger needs to be > 9.5V in.

-As 18650 batteries top out at 3.6Ah, even if you can buy 8Ah ones from some places, I picked some at 2.9Ah as they're half the price of 3.6Ah ones and only extend the camera life 12 hours or so.
+As 18650 battery capacity tops out at 3.6Ah, even if you can buy 8Ah ones from some places, I picked some at 2.9Ah as they're half the price of 3.6Ah ones and only extend the camera life 12 hours or so.

 Using 2 x BAK N18650CL-29 should give nearly 3 days.
 Charge time from empty of about 4 hours.
 Battery protection with a small 2s pcb.
 Some notes as specs in the electronics folder.